Bircc/MyFirstTopDownRPG/README.md

 # MyFirstTopDownRPG
-MY FIRST TOP DOWN RPG, LETS GOOOOO!!!!
+MY FIRST TOP DOWN RPG

 gotta regulary update when I think its a lot of progress :D